FreshRSS/FreshRSS/docs/en/developers/04_Frontend/02_Design.md

 # Writing a new theme

 **Note: Currently personal themes are not officially supported and may be overwritten when updating.
-Be sure to keep backups!
-It is currently recommended to create the theme as an extension for persistence through updates.**
+Be sure to keep backups!**

+**As of writing (02-02-2021), support for themes as extensions is under development.**

 The easiest way to create a theme is by copying and modifying the base theme (or another of the pre-installed themes).
 The base theme can be found in [/p/themes/base-theme](https://github.com/FreshRSS/FreshRSS/tree/master/p/themes/base-theme).
 Themes require:
 - a **metadata.json** file to describe the theme.
 - a **loader.gif** file to use as a loading icon (assuming .loading's background has not been overridden)
 - an **icons** folder containing .svg, .ico, and .png files to override existing icons
 - a **thumbs** folder containing a file, **original.png** that will be used as the preview for the theme

 "_template.css" is normally added to the metadata file as a fallback for missing aspects.
 The file is taken from the base theme.
 If submitting a pull request for a theme, please know that [pull request themes must include this file.](https://github.com/FreshRSS/FreshRSS/pull/2938#issuecomment-624085450)